physkael/digiBase/README.md

 Device firmware must be loaded at power up.
 ORTEC distributes this firmware with their MAESTRO and Connection software.
-You may find this in the distribution media or in the install directories of the aforementioned software, in `\WINDOWS`, or in `\WINDOWS\SYSTEM32` with filename `digiBase.rbf` or `digiBaseRH.rbf`.
-Place this file in the current working directory or set the environment variable `DBASE_FIRMWARE` to point to the file.
+You may find this in the distribution media or in the install directories of the aforementioned software, in `\WINDOWS`, or in `\WINDOWS\SYSTEM32` with filename `digiBase.rbf` (or `digiBaseRH.rbf` which is needed for older versions of the hardware, identified with USB Product ID 0x001f).
+This file or these files may be located:

+- in the current working directory,
+- a directory pointed to by the `DIGIBASE_FIRMWARE_PATH` environment variable, or
+- in `~/.digiBase`

 ### USB Device Permission (Linux)
 Under Linux the module may fail to open the USB device due to lack of permission.